MattiaPARRINELLO/Typing-Numbers/readme.md

 ## Description

-The Word Counter Chrome Extension is a simple tool that counts the number of characters you type during your navigation.
+The Typing Number Chrome Extension is a simple tool that counts the number of characters you type during your navigation.
 You can have usefull information about your typing like your most typed character or the number of words you typed.

 ## Features